noamross/jekyll-site/_posts/2013-05-30-new-paper-post.md

 called the "saddle node bifurcation" is often incorrectly equated with the idea of regime shifts *in general*.
 However, it's really just one of a number of mechanisms that can represent regime shifts.
-Yet because this model appears in several common mathermatical representations of ecosystems, almost all work on early warning signals has assumed the saddle node mechanism.
+Yet because this model appears in several common mathematical representations of ecosystems, almost all work on early warning signals has assumed the saddle node mechanism.